Ancient Macedonian army: Other siege engines

 In conjunction with various forms of artillery, the Macedonians possessed the ability to build an effective array of siege engines.
-Prominent in a number of sieges, including the epic Siege of Tyre (332 BC), were siege towers; these allowed men to approach and assault the enemy walls without being exposed to potentially withering missile fire.
+Prominent in a number of sieges, including the epic Siege of Tyre (332 BC), were siege towers (helepolis); these allowed men to approach and assault the enemy walls without being exposed to potentially withering missile fire.
 Equally, they meant that more men could be put on the walls in a shorter period of time, as simple ladders constrained the men attacking to moving up in single file, thus making the task of defending the walls far easier.
 These structures, which were wheeled and several stories high, were covered with wet hide or metal sheathing to protect from missile fire, especially incendiaries, and the largest might be equipped with artillery.
 The Macedonian army could also deploy various forms of suspended, metal-tipped, rams.
 Such rams were usually provided with a wheeled, roofed covering to protect their users from missile fire; they were employed to batter down gates or to dislodge masonry from walls and so cause a breach (this latter form was sometimes called a 'drill' rather than a ram).